bailey27/cppcryptfs/README.md

 If you check Reverse then you will be creating a Reverse Mode filesystem.
 See the section in this document about Reverse Mode for more information.

+If you wish, you can specifiy a config file.
+This is the file that contains the settings for the filesystem and also the random 256-bit AES master key that is encrypted using your password.
+The config file file can be kept outside the encrypted filesystem for an extra degree of security.

-When you click on the "Create" button, a gocryptfs.conf file will be created in the directory.
+When you click on the "Create" button, config file will be created.
+It will be created as gocryptfs.conf in the root directory of the encrypted filesystem unless you specified an alternate config file.
 Unless you choose to use plain text file names, a gocryptfs.diriv will also be created there.
 Be sure to back up these files in case they get lost or corrupted.
 You won't be able to access any of your data if something happens to gocryptfs.conf.  gocryptfs.conf will never change for the life of your filesystem unless you change the volume label (see bellow).

 If you choose to give the volume a label, then the label will be encrypted in gocryptfs.conf.
 The maximum volume label length is 32 characters.